Complaints and Member Support

 The complaint process

 All complaints should be dealt with promptly, seriously, sensitively and confidentially.
-See the complaints procedure flowchart below or review the process in more detail in the NRL Member Protection Policy.
+See more detail in the NRL Member Protection Policy.

 Keep in mind that you can also complain to external organisations under anti-discrimination, child protection and other relevant laws.
 For a range of contacts in your state/territory click on the Quick Reference Guide here.

 Individual clubs are responsible for the conduct of their players, parents, coaches, officials, volunteers and club supporters.
 If an individual or organisation breaches the NRL Member Protection Policy and Codes of Conduct, sanctions may be imposed which include, but are not limited to:

 - Termination of a match (including potential forfeiture of competition points), and/or;

 - Monetary fines, and/or;